wtmatthias/webpg/content/about/_index.md

 layout = "about"
 +++

 I'm William (Billy) Matthias.
-A PhD student in the Dept. of Government (aka Political Science) at the University of Texas - Austin.
-I am interested in researching issues related to the political economy of development, conflict, and peace building.
-I also love (Philadelphia) sports, photography, and film.
+A PhD student in the Dept. of Government (aka Political Science) at the University of Texas at Austin.
+I research issues related to the political economy of development, conflict, and peace building--like "What kinds of policies help countries recover from civil conflicts?"
+I also love sports (#BallIsLife), photography, and film.
+I love data's ability to help us see beyond "a gut feeling".

 This site's purpose is four-fold:

 1. To hone and synthesize my education and skills related to statistics, data analysis, and visualization.

-2. (Relatedly) To practice and demonstrate programming that is important for these skills.
+2. (Relatedly) To practice and demonstrate programming that is important for the skills above.
 Most of the focus is on R and Python.

-3. To take technical, jargon-y findings from exploratory data analyses and put them into a more easily disgestible form.
+3. To take technical, jargon-y findings from exploratory data analyses and put them into an easily disgestible form.

 4. To help others learn about 1. and 2. and 3.[^1]

-I don't come from a traditional computer science background and so I'm self-taught (more precisely...internet and book taught).
-I want to give back to the online masses that taught me and continue to help me learn.
-Additionally, I've noticed that a lot of these online communities, blogs, etc. sometimes assume that you know more than you actually do when you're a beginner, or even intermediate programmer.
-In my blog posts on programming, I hope to bring a balance between spelling things out clearly without going overboard on the nitty gritty details.
+I don't come from a traditional computer science background and so I'm self-taught.
+I want to give back to the online masses that continue to help me learn.
+Additionally, I've noticed that a lot of these online communities, blogs, etc. sometimes assume that you know more than you actually do when you're a beginner or intermediate programmer.
+In my blog posts, I try to bring a balance between explaining clearly without going overboard on the nitty gritty details.

 For more information do not hesitate to contact me at **b.matthias [at] utexas [dot] edu**